swiftlang/swift-evolution/proposals/NNNN-specialize.md

 This proposal keeps expliicit specializations internal only.
 For ABI-stable frameworks, a useful future direction would be to make these symbols publicly available and listed in the `.swiftinterface` file, for callers to link to directly.

 Doing this allows ABI-stable framework authors to expose specializations without exposing the full implementation details of a function as inlinable code.
 While adding a public specialized symbol to a framework is ABI, it is a much more limited ABI surface compared to providing an inlinable implementation, which requires any future changes to a type to consider the previous inlinable code's behavior to ensure it remains compatible forever in older binaries.
 A specialized entry point could be updated in a framework to fix a bug without recompiling the caller.
 Specializations in binary frameworks also have the benefit of avoiding duplication of code into the caller.

+### Requiring Specialization

+A related feature is the ability to _require_ specialization either at the call site, or on a protocol.
+Specialization does not always have to happen at the call site even when it could – it remains an optimization (albeit a very aggressively applied one currently).
+If the specializatino does not happen, it would be useful to force the compiler to override its heuristics, similar to forcing linlining of a long but critical function.

+There are also protocols that are only meant to be used in specialized form in optimized builds.
+Arguably `BinaryInteger` is one of them.
+It may be worth exploring in these cases an annotation to indicate this to the caller, either via a compile-time errror/warning, or a runtime error.

 ### Tooling Directions